-All changes in AA and Contact Information must be provided to Cal OES in writing.
+All changes in AA and contact information must be provided to Cal OES in writing.
 If the GBR identifies the AA by name, a new Resolution is needed when changes are made.
-If the GBR identifies the AA by position and/or title, changes may be made by submitting a request on entity's letterhead, signed by an existing AA.
-Cal OES will not accept signatures of an AA's designee.
+If the GBR identifies the AA by position and/or title, changes may be made by submitting a request on the entity's letterhead, signed by an existing AA.